-For a target company incorporated in China, the management team is usually incentivized indirectly through granting thereto of options to purchase the "shares" of a limited liability partnership, which will hold the equity interest or shares of the target company.
-The founder(s) of the target company will usually act as the general partner of the limited liability partnership, while the incentivized management team members, upon exercising the vested options, will become the limited partners of the limited liability partnership.
-For a target company not incorporated in China (usually in an offshore jurisdiction, e.g., Cayman Islands and British Virgin Islands), the management incentive plan is usually similar to that in most other developed common law countries in terms of reservation, granting, vesting, and exercising of options/ordinary shares.
-We do note that since China still maintains a foreign exchange control regime, the Chinese participants so incentivized will face PRC foreign exchange control barrier to exercise their vested options unless they complete relevant PRC exchange control registrations.
+For a portfolio company incorporated in China, the management team is usually incentivized indirectly through granting thereto of options to purchase the "shares" of a limited liability partnership, which will hold the equity interest or shares of the portfolio company.
+The founder(s) of the target company, or a company set up by the founder(s) will usually act as the general partner of the limited liability partnership, while the incentivized management team members, upon exercising the vested options, will become the limited partners of the limited liability partnership.
+Nevertheless, it is common that the incentivized persons entrust the founder(s) to hold the equity in the limited liability partnership, instead of being registered with the authority as the limited partners.
+For a portfolio company not incorporated in China (usually in an offshore jurisdiction, e.g., Cayman Islands and British Virgin Islands), the management incentive plan is usually similar to that in most other developed common law countries in terms of reservation, granting, vesting, and exercising of options/restricted stock units.
+We do note that since China still maintains a foreign exchange control regime, the Chinese participants so incentivized will face PRC foreign exchange control barrier to exercise their vested options unless they complete relevant PRC foreign exchange control registrations.

-13. Are there any specific tax rules which commonly feature in the structuring of management's incentive schemes?
+13. Are there any specific tax rules which

+commonly feature in the structuring of management's incentive schemes?